 Most personal auto insurance policies don’t cover commercial losses.
 Therefore, many Uber drivers in South Carolina are essentially uninsured.

 That’s why third-party liability theories like respondeat superior are so important.
 If the ridesharing company doesn’t assume financial responsibility, the victim could be left holding the bag.
 Respondeat superior generally applies if the negligent driver was an employee who was working in the scope of employment at the time of the wreck.

 State law defines these key terms in broad, victim-friendly terms.
 For example, although Uber drivers are usually independent contractors for tax purposes, they are normally employees for negligence purposes.

 Ridesharing companies are financially responsible for ridesharing accidents.
-For a free consultation with a Uber accident attorney, contact Elrod Pope Law Firm.
+For a free consultation with a Uber accident attorney, contact Elrod Pope Accident & Injury Attorneys.
 Lawyers can connect victims with doctors, even if they have no insurance or money.

 Is it safe to drive while using a hands-free phone?

 No. Drivers who use these gadgets are not fully watching the road or concentrating on driving.

 Ordinary negligence is basically a lack of care.
 In SC, commercial drivers have a very high duty of care.

 Negligence per se is usually the violation of a safety statute, like speeding.
 Drivers who violate these laws and cause crashes could be liable for damages as a matter of law.